kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 - `watch-labeled-children` to watch only child resources created by the operator.
 This option will be enabled by default in a future new minor version.
 - `watch-labeled-secrets` to watch secrets with `logging.banzaicloud.io/watch: enabled` label.
 This option will be enabled by default in a future new major version.

+### Changes in Fluentd images

+Earlier, Logging operator used Fluentd images published at https://github.com/kube-logging/fluentd-images, and its version numbers followed the official Fluentd version numbers.
+From now on, we build Fluentd images from our repository (https://github.com/kube-logging/logging-operator/tree/master/images/fluentd) and its version numbering follows the version numbers of Logging operator, for example: ghcr.io/kube-logging/logging-operator/fluentd:5.1.1-base/filters/full

 ## Version 5.0